aregtech/areg-sdk/examples/01_hello/ReadMe.txt

     CONSOLE APPLICATION : 01_hello Project Overview
 ========================================================================

-This console project demonstrates how to create and destroy a simple thread.
+This project demonstrates creation of a simple thread that outputs "Hello World!" message on console.
-When thread is created and runs, it outputs "Hello World" on console.
-The main thread calls "destroyThread" and waits until thread completes the job.

-Used objects of AREG connectivity framework:
+Used objects of areg framework:
 - Thread
 - IEThreadConsumer